The Suns' young nucleus gives them roster and draft flexibility to move around, similar to that of the Celtics. |

 Now here's the real prize on the Suns' roster.
 Can the Celtics pry him away?
 It might be worth trying.
 The Celtics not only have this year's number one, they have the Nets' pick next year which will likely be pretty good, and they have several picks in 2019 (LAC, MEM, their own at least right now) as well as a guy like Crowder, or Bradley who they could potentially throw in.

-under 25.
-He had a career night against Boston last year, could
+Booker is widely considered one of the league's top prospects under 25.
+He had a career night against Boston last year, could he line up FOR them sometime down the road? |

 Booker had the best night of his life against the Celtics this past season, dropping 70 points on them, catching the attention of everyone in the league, not just the front office in Boston.
 At 6-6, and a guy that can hit an outside shoot, or get to the basket and create on his own, he's exactly what Boston (heck, what every roster in the league) needs.
 Lining him up between IT and Brown next year would be a very good 1-2-3 to build around.
 Add Horford in the front court, and you've just got to find yourself someone to clean the glass.